 The 345kV circuit J3 is approximately 220 miles long and connects southwest Kansas to the Amarillo, Texas area.
 There are no other substations along the line between these two points.
 However, there is a previously queued request in the SPP Interconnection queue that has requested interconnection to this same circuit J3.
 This request is a 240MW wind farm located on circuit J3 near the point where the transmission line crosses the Texas-Oklahoma state border.
-It was assumed for this study that this previously queued project, GEN-2002-008, was in-service for all scenarios.
-This places the GEN-2002-008 plant interconnection substation on the line between the GEN-2003-013 requested point of interconnection and the Potter substation.
+This study has analyzed the project with and without the previously queued project, GEN-2002-008.
+The location of the GEN-2002-008 plant interconnection substation is between the GEN-2003-013 requested point of interconnection and the Potter substation.

-The estimated Network Upgrade costs associated with this interconnection are as follows:
+The estimated Network Upgrade costs associated with this interconnection are \$6,636,765.
+The Facility study should be consulted for details.